vasu-h10/js-learning-termux/README.md

 # JavaScript Learning Playground

-A personal JavaScript learning and practice project built using **Termux** and **Node.js** on Android.
+A personal JavaScript learning and practice project built using
+**Termux** and **Node.js** on Android.

 This repository contains:
 - A mobile-friendly JavaScript playground
-- Code editor with console output
+- Code editor with built-in console output
 - Practice snippets and experiments
 - Learning-focused implementations using vanilla JavaScript